benleb/sureha/README.md

 # surepetcare

-dev branch of the Home Assistant surepetcare integration
+dev branch of the Home Assistant surepetcare integration. dev branch means "maybe it works, maybe not..." ;)

+...and maybe you need also to use the latest or even the dev branch of https://github.com/benleb/surepy!